Keane-Small/IntroToSoftwareEngineering/README.md

 Frameworks provide a structured way to build applications, dictating the architecture and workflow of the development process.
 They offer standardization but can limit flexibility, as they control how and when your code is executed, exemplified by frameworks like AngularJS and Django.

+## This content focuses on essential tools for application development, including CI/CD, Build Tools, Packages, and Package Managers.

+### CI/CD Practices

+Continuous Integration (CI) ensures that code components work together smoothly by integrating new code frequently.
+Continuous Delivery (CD) deploys code changes to testing or staging environments after CI builds and tests the code.

+### Build Tools

+Build tools organize source code, manage dependencies, and automate tasks like downloading dependencies and running tests.
+Examples include Webpack (JavaScript module bundler), Babel (JavaScript compiler), and Web Assembly (binary instruction format).

+### Package Management

+Packages bundle necessary files for installation, including app files and metadata.
+Package managers handle tasks like installing, updating, and managing software packages, with examples like DPKG (Linux) and npm (Node.js).

+## The course content focuses on understanding software stacks, which are essential for application development.

+### Software Stack Overview

+A software stack is a combination of technologies, including programming languages and frameworks, used to create applications.
+Stacks are structured in layers, with higher levels providing user services and lower levels interacting with hardware.

+### Types of Software Stacks

+Common examples include the LAMP stack (Linux, Apache, MySQL, PHP), MEAN stack (MongoDB, Express.js, Angular.js, Node.js), and others like MERN and MEVN.
+Each stack has unique components and is suited for different types of applications, with varying levels of complexity.

+### Advantages and Disadvantages

+The MEAN stack allows developers to use a single language (JavaScript) across the stack, promoting efficiency.
+The LAMP stack is well-supported and flexible but may be less adaptable due to its reliance on specific technologies like Linux and MySQL.

+## Coach
+The video lecture discusses essential tools and technologies in software engineering, focusing on their practical applications.

+### Version Control and Collaboration

+Git and GitHub are highlighted as crucial tools for tracking code, collaboration, and managing bugs and tasks in software projects.
+The benefits of using Git, especially in team environments, include features like feature branches and pull requests.

+### Front-End and Back-End Development Tools

+For front-end development, HTML, CSS, and JavaScript are fundamental, with IDEs like Brackets and VS Code recommended for coding.
+Back-end development tools vary, but Node.js is noted for its performance and ability to handle concurrent connections, while Express.js is favored for its efficiency in scaling applications.

+### JavaScript Frameworks and Best Practices

+React is praised for its speed, ease of learning, and component-driven design, while Angular and jQuery are also mentioned.
+Best practices in JavaScript include proper variable scoping, writing tests, and utilizing ES6 features for cleaner code.